lingui/js-lingui/website/docs/ref/react.md

 };
 ```

-You also can safely use returned `t` function in a dependency array of React hooks.
+You also can safely use the returned `t` function in a dependency array of React hooks.
 :::

 ## Components